clarkkozak/Notes/ultimate-redux/README.md

 - BE AN ACTIVE PROBLEM SOLVER
   - Always think of your needs
-  - you dont need to start with redux either
+  - you don't need to start with redux either
     - if all you have is a hammer, everything looks like a nail
-    - you dont need to solve all problems with Redux
+    - you don't need to solve all problems with Redux
       - we like to be on autopilot as humans

 ### Lesson 4